-Paul began his career at Palisades Hudson as an associate in Scarsdale in 2002; he became a client service manager in 2006.
-In 2008, he moved to Atlanta to establish the firm’s office there.
-He continues to work with clients across the country to develop comprehensive personal financial plans, and he brings his significant experience to projects including charitable planning, dealing with concentrated stock positions, small business and family business planning, creating cash flow projections and retirement plans, and estate planning and administration.
+Paul Jacobs, CFP®, EA, assumed the role of managing vice president in 2023 after joining our executive team as a vice president in 2017.
+As managing vice president, Paul oversees the entirety of the firm’s client service operations.
+He also continues to work with clients across the country to develop comprehensive personal financial plans, and he brings his significant experience to projects including charitable planning, dealing with concentrated stock positions, small business and family business planning, creating cash flow projections and retirement plans, and estate planning and administration.

 A graduate of New York University’s Stern School of Business, Paul holds degrees in finance and accounting.